gillescat/local-lasso/README.md

 Installation
 ------------

-You can install the released version of locallasso from [CRAN](https://CRAN.R-project.org) with:
+You can install the released version of locallasso with:

 ``` r
 install_github("gillescat/local-lasso")